Our ever-growing list of Adult Party Games will help you in planning your

 turn then passes to the guesser, who now becomes the clue giver, and his/her

 neighbor becomes the new guesser.
-This game is a blast to play, and really is
+This game is tons of fun and really is

 To Speak or Not to Speak?